websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/facets.md

 ## Using Facets

-To use facets, simply check the terms to filter your search results.
+To use facets, check the terms to filter your search results.
 For example, if you were searching for documents related to Apollo, you can check a term in the Type facet.

 ![Apollo search results filtered by type.](facets/images/02.png)